haghard/dr-chatter/README.md

-## Eventually consistent, sharded, replicated chat timeline with akka (POC)
+## Eventually consistent, sharded, replicated chat timeline with leveraging akka-ddata and akka-cluster (POC)

-ChatTimeline CRDT is backed by RocksDB or H2
+ChatTimeline CRDT is backed by RocksDB or H2.

+Since CRDTs are not suitable for big data, I was wondering how far you can take it using sharding and replication(X and Z scaling axises).
+This is still an ongoing project.

-# Implemented ideas
+### Implementation ideas

 a) https://groups.google.com/forum/#!topic/akka-user/MO-4XhwhAN0

-b) Limiter number of top level ORMap entries
+b) Limited number of top level ORMap entries

 When a data entry is changed the full state of that entry is replicated to other nodes, i.e. when you update a map, the whole map is replicated.
 Therefore, instead of using one ORMap with 1000 elements it is more efficient to split that up in 10 top level ORMap entries with 100 elements each.
 Top level entries are replicated individually, which has the trade-off that different entries may not be replicated at the same time and you may see inconsistencies between related entries.
 Separate top level entries cannot be updated atomically together.

-#Summary
-Since CRDTs are not suitable for big data, I was wondering how far you can take it.
-This is still an ongoing project.

 #How to run